Light acne, rosacea-prone skin

 Based on the new science of nutrition, healthy eating now has a new purpose.
 Given the overarching importance of our gut microbiome in overall health and skin health, we should be choosing foods to feed our gut microbiome.

-In case of rosacea, a condition with links to some inflammatory diseases like diabetes and celiac, improving the gut microbiome is essential.
+In case of rosacea, a condition with links to some inflammatory diseases and leaky gut, improving the health of the gut and the gut lining integrity is essential.

 Foods that help feed our microbiome are: